 Understanding Your Bill: Taxes, Fees and Charges

 Total taxes, fees and charges appear on your billing statement under the Summary section on the first page of your bill.
 Additional billing information, including which Spectrum services are associated with the taxes, fees and charges, can be found on the second page of your statement.
+If you are interested, you can also get general information about your bill here.

 To look up terms of service, price and tariff information, please go to Terms of Service Information.